sjdefran1/DiscordGPT/README.md

 # DiscordGPT
-discord bot creating for english insturctions assignmetn
+discord bot creating for english 314 instructions assignment.

+See steps.md/steps.pdf for connecting to chatGPT using python.

+See discordBot.py for full discord bot.